Asure Software (NASDAQ:ASUR) Updates FY 2022 Earnings Guidance

 Insider Buying and Selling

-In other news, CEO Patrick Goepel bought 18,000 shares of the company’s stock in a transaction on Monday, August 15th.
-The shares were bought at an average cost of $5.56 per share, with a total value of $100,080.00.
-Following the transaction, the chief executive officer now directly owns 917,888 shares in the company, valued at approximately $5,103,457.28.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Company insiders own 6.60% of the company’s stock.
+In other news, CEO Patrick Goepel purchased 18,000 shares of the firm’s stock in a transaction on Monday, August 15th.
+The shares were bought at an average cost of $5.56 per share, for a total transaction of $100,080.00.
+Following the completion of the purchase, the chief executive officer now directly owns 917,888 shares of the company’s stock, valued at $5,103,457.28.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+7.60% of the stock is currently owned by company insiders.

 Institutional Trading of Asure Software

-A number of hedge funds have recently modified their holdings of ASUR.
-Cambridge Investment Research Advisors Inc. lifted its position in shares of Asure Software by 16.2% during the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 21,500 shares of the technology company’s stock worth $128,000 after buying an additional 3,000 shares during the period.
-Northern Trust Corp increased its holdings in Asure Software by 14.8% during the 1st quarter.
-Northern Trust Corp now owns 37,499 shares of the technology company’s stock valued at $222,000 after purchasing an additional 4,830 shares in the last quarter.
-Bank of New York Mellon Corp increased its holdings in Asure Software by 5.2% during the 1st quarter.
-Bank of New York Mellon Corp now owns 38,875 shares of the technology company’s stock valued at $232,000 after purchasing an additional 1,909 shares in the last quarter.
-Millennium Management LLC increased its holdings in Asure Software by 49.4% during the 2nd quarter.
-Millennium Management LLC now owns 43,284 shares of the technology company’s stock valued at $247,000 after purchasing an additional 14,305 shares in the last quarter.
-Finally, State Street Corp increased its stake in shares of Asure Software by 11.0% in the 1st quarter.
-State Street Corp now owns 53,331 shares of the technology company’s stock valued at $317,000 after buying an additional 5,264 shares during the period.
-Institutional investors own 64.47% of the company’s stock.
+Several hedge funds have recently modified their holdings of the stock.
+Vanguard Group Inc. grew its holdings in shares of Asure Software by 48.0% during the first quarter.
+Vanguard Group Inc. now owns 1,762,073 shares of the technology company’s stock worth $10,484,000 after purchasing an additional 571,201 shares during the last quarter.
+Private Capital Management LLC grew its holdings in shares of Asure Software by 10.2% during the first quarter.
+Private Capital Management LLC now owns 2,554,153 shares of the technology company’s stock worth $15,197,000 after buying an additional 236,468 shares during the last quarter.
+Captrust Financial Advisors grew its holdings in shares of Asure Software by 34.8% during the second quarter.
+Captrust Financial Advisors now owns 243,435 shares of the technology company’s stock worth $1,388,000 after buying an additional 62,862 shares during the last quarter.
+Dimensional Fund Advisors LP boosted its holdings in Asure Software by 7.7% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 382,459 shares of the technology company’s stock valued at $2,276,000 after purchasing an additional 27,419 shares in the last quarter.
+Finally, S Squared Technology LLC boosted its holdings in Asure Software by 3.2% in the 1st quarter.
+S Squared Technology LLC now owns 839,409 shares of the technology company’s stock valued at $4,994,000 after purchasing an additional 25,671 shares in the last quarter.
+64.47% of the stock is currently owned by institutional investors and hedge funds.

 Asure Software Company Profile